 Finding Doctors on Medicare Advantage Plans

-While traditional Medicare itself has huge numbers of providers, the newer Medicare Advantage plans have just a fraction of that.
-Advantage plans establish networks of doctors and hospitals that their members can seek for care.
+Medicare itself has huge numbers of providers.
+The newer Medicare Advantage plans have just a fraction of that.
+Advantage plans establish local networks of doctors and hospitals that their members can see for care.
 This is a competitive insurance market so a good plan will offer several thousand providers in your area.

-Boutique or Concierge Medicine
+Boutique or Concierge Medicine Doctors

-There is nothing wrong with purchasing boutique care if you truly feel it’s worth it.
-However, keep in mind that you are signing away the ability to use your Medicare with this physician.
-Later on if you develop a very serious illness and need to use your Medicare due to a higher volume of appointments, it may be more difficult to get established all over again with a new primary care provider.
+There is nothing inherently wrong with purchasing boutique care.
+Just keep in mind that you are signing away the ability to use your Medicare with this physician.
+What happens if you develop a serious illness and need to use Medicare due to a higher volume of appointments?
+It may be more difficult to get established all over again with a new primary care provider.